Edith of Polesworth

 Saint Edith of Polesworth (also known as Editha or Eadgyth; died ?c.
 960s) was an Anglo-Saxon abbess venerated in the Kingdom of Mercia.
-She is traditionally associated with Polesworth Abbey in Warwickshire and the royal center of Tamworth in Staffordshire.
+She is traditionally associated with Polesworth Abbey in Warwickshire and the royal centre of Tamworth, Staffordshire.
 Though widely revered as a saint, her historical identity and period of activity (floruit) remain uncertain.

 Later medieval sources offer conflicting accounts of her lineage.
 Some traditions identify her as a daughter of King Edward the Elder (r.
-899–924), possibly by his first wife Ecgwynn or second wife Ælfflæd, while others claim she was the daughter of King Egbert of Wessex (r.
+899–924), possibly by his first wife Ecgwynn or second wife Ælfflæd, while others claim she was the daughter of Ecgberht, King of Wessex (r.
 802–839).
 A 12th-century tradition links her to the royal marriage diplomacy of King Æthelstan, suggesting she may have been wed to Sihtric Cáech, the Norse-Gaelic king of Northumbria, before retiring to religious life.

-Edith's feast date, and thus probably her death day, was 15 July, and her cult was especially prominent in the Midlands, where several churches bear her name.
+Edith's feast date, and thus probably her death day, was 15 July, and her cult was especially prominent in the English Midlands, where several churches bear her name.